 Safaris are very individualized and the structure of each day depends on the movement of game, weather, water levels and guest preferences.
 Proposals for the next day are often discussed at dinner the night before.
-On a 10 night safari, so you can explore the three river systems of Xudum, Kiri and Matsibi, you will generally stay in three different camps.
-Safaris normally starting at Kujwana, perhaps riding or driving to Mokolwane and then possibly overnighting at fly camp, although fly camps are subject to a minimum of 4 guests (for safety as well as logistical reasons) and weather conditions.
-If fly camping is not possible, these nights are spent at Kujwana.
-On 5 and 7 night safaris, 2 camps may be used - Kujwana and Mokolwane.
-Each is located in a 'big' game area, its situation chosen for the variety of terrain and game that favours that location.
-Below is an example 7 night safari itinerary - 5 night safaris would generally follow the first part of this - but please note that itineraries are examples only and daily arrangements, routes and camps used may be varied by your guides in their absolute discretion according to water levels, weather, game and other local conditions.
+Safaris are based out of Kujwana but on a 7 night (or longer) safari, you might drive to Mokolwane one day to explore and spend a night in a new area.
+On 10 night safaris a night at a fly camp is also usually an option, although fly camps are subject to a minimum of 4 guests (for safety as well as logistical reasons) and weather conditions.
+Both Kujwana and Mokolwane are in a 'big' game area, chosen for the variety of terrain and game that favours that location.
+Below is an example 7 night itinerary.
+5 night safaris generally follow the first part of this - but note that itineraries are examples only and daily arrangements and riding routes are always subject to change in your guides' absolute discretion according to water levels, weather, game and other local conditions.